thi-ng/umbrella/packages/units/README.md

 // [ 8.2677, 11.6929 ]

 // or calculate pixel dimensions @ 300 dpi
-// the result of the product is dimensionless
+// the result of this product is dimensionless,
 // so we use the NONE preset as target unit... convert(mul(A4, quantity(300, "dpi")), NONE)
 // [ 2480.314960629921, 3507.8740157480315 ]

-// alternatively dimensionless units can be deref'd directly mul(A4, quantity(300, "dpi")).deref()
+// alternatively, dimensionless units can be deref'd directly mul(A4, quantity(300, "dpi")).deref()
 // [ 2480.314960629921, 3507.8740157480315 ]
 ```